keithalewis/math/vs.md

 -->

 Everything in (classical) mathematics consists of sets with structure.
-The structure is one or more functions on the sets that satisfy given axioms.
+The structure is one or more functions on sets that satisfy given axioms.
 Vector spaces occupy a sweet spot in mathematics.
 A vector space over a field has a scalar multiplication and commutative vector addition that satisfy distributive laws.
-Two vector spaces are isomorphic (equivalent form) if and only if they have the same dimension: the minimum number of independent vectors that span the vector space.
+Two vector spaces are isomorphic (same form) if and only if they have the same dimension: the minimum number of independent vectors that span the vector space.